LemesoftNostalgic/sprint-o-matic/README.md

 ### Support

-Map proposals, team proposals, and application improvement ideas can be sent to sprint.o.matic at gmail.com. (the previously mentioned address _sprint-o-matic_ at gmail.com did not work, sorry)
+Map proposals, team proposals, and application improvement ideas can be sent to sprint.o.matic at gmail.com.

 ## Command-line usage